DEADLINE 28 February 2020

 One of the chief aims of SDN is to promote and disseminate new linguistic, literary, historical, cultural, philosophical, and comparative perspectives on nineteenth-century French and Francophone studies.
 The Society awards an annual prize for the best journal article published by a postgraduate student, or an early-career researcher who has not yet entered her or his first permanent full-time post.

 The competition is open to postgraduates and early-career members of the Society of any nationality and includes a cash prize of £300 and mentions on the SDN website and social media.
 The winner will be invited to receive her or his award at a reception during the Society’s annual conference.

-Submissions may be on any topic related to French and francophone nineteenth-century studies.
+Submissions may be on any topic related to French and Francophone nineteenth-century studies.
 They must be in English or in French and may have been published anywhere in the world.
 After submission, essays will be reviewed and ranked by members of the SDN committee.
-Submissions will be opened at the end of 2019 for the 2020 prize.
 Submissions will have to be accompanied by a statement which includes complete publication details of the published article and an explanation of where and when the candidate’s PhD was awarded.
 Candidates must attach to this email a copy of the published article in PDF form.

 Winner: Claire White, ‘Sensuous Communism: Sand with Marx’, Comparative Literature, 67 (2015), 62-78.